rohya8/NvmInstallation/README.md

 ### Prerequisite:

- Uninstall existing node
+ Uninstall existing version of node since we won’t be using it anymore<br />
- Uninstall existing npm

- Uninstall existing version of node since we won’t be using it anymore Delete any existing nodejs installation directories.( e.g. “C:\Program Files\nodejs” OR C:\Program Files (x86)\nodejs ) that might remain.
-NVM’s generated symlink will not overwrite an existing (even empty) installation directory.
+ Delete any existing nodejs installation directories.( e.g. “C:\Program Files\nodejs” OR C:\Program Files (x86)\nodejs ) that might remain.
+NVM’s generated symlink will not overwrite an existing (even empty) installation directory.<br />

  Delete the npm install directory at C:\Users\[Your User]\AppData\Roaming\npm We are now ready to install nvm.
-Download the installer from [Here] (https://github.com/coreybutler/nvm/releases)
+Download the installer from [Here] (https://github.com/coreybutler/nvm/releases)<br />

- Delete the existence of nvm (C:\Users\xxx\AppData\Roaming\nvm), basically, manually delete the nvm dir.
+ Delete the existence of nvm (C:\Users\xxx\AppData\Roaming\nvm), basically, manually delete the nvm dir.<br />

  To upgrade, run the new installer.
 It will safely overwrite the files it needs to update without touching your node.js installations.
 Make sure you use the same installation and symlink folder.
-If you originally installed to the default locations, you just need to click “next” on each window until it finishes.
+If you originally installed to the default locations, you just need to click “next” on each window until it finishes.<br />

 ### Installation